What is diminished value? What does diminished value mean?

 Does the type of vehicle I have affect the diminished value?

 Most definitely.
+Trucks are considered to be tougher than cars so minor damage accidents do not affect them as much.
 If you are driving an average vehicle, you may not suffer as much diminished value as you would with a high end, more expensive vehicle.
 The reason is that most buyers of luxury vehicles are very particular and demanding.
 Many luxury vehicle purchasers will not buy a vehicle with an accident history and if they do, they’re going to demand a significant discount.

 Will my vehicle’s age and mileage affect my diminished value claim?

 You should expect to recover a larger amount of diminished value for a newer car with lower mileage and less diminished value for an older car with higher mileage.
-As a general rule, the ideal prospects for getting diminished value are vehicles that are 5 years-old or newer unless your vehicle was a luxury model or otherwise more valuable.
-While older vehicles can still lose value after an accident, it can be difficult to persuade an insurance company or court that you should be compensated for the lost value of an older vehicle.
+As a general rule, the ideal prospects for getting diminished value are vehicles that are five years or newer, unless your vehicle was a luxury model or otherwise more valuable.

 What accident factors affect my vehicle’s diminished value?